Armoured Angel

-Armoured Angel were an Australian thrash and death metal band from Canberra, which formed in 1982 as Metal Asylum.
-The band's founding mainstay, Glen "Lucy" Luck provided bass guitar.
-They pushed the musical boundaries of the local thrash metal scene and were pioneers of Australian death metal.
-The group also helped establish Australia's metal festival, Metal for the Brain in 1991.
+Armoured Angel were an Australian thrash and death metal band from Canberra, formed in 1982 as Metal Asylum.
+The band's founding mainstay, Glen "Lucy" Luck, played bass guitar.
+They pushed the boundaries of the local thrash metal scene and pioneered Australian death metal.
+The group helped establish Australia's metal festival, Metal for the Brain, in 1991.
 They issued a studio album, Angel of the Sixth Order, in July 1999 before disbanding soon after.